SonOfCheevap/GRRCoaster/README.md

 # GRRCoaster
-A PCB coaster, with the GRR logo
+A PCB coaster, with the GRR logo, 90mm.
-Also a token
+Also a token, 60mm.

 ## GRR Coaster